01 of 10

 These souvenirs may only last until your next mobile phone upgrade, but you'll use them every day, and they'll make other people smile, too.

-In fact, one of my most successful Disneyland souvenirs ever was a Mickey Mouse iPhone cover.
-I can't begin to count how many total strangers had to say hello and tell me how much they liked it.
-And I have a few cute selfies taken in a mirror while holding it, too.
+A Mickey Mouse iPhone cove will provoke total strangers to say hello and say how much they like it.
+You can get cute selfies in a mirror while holding it, too.

-Some of the shops in Tomorrowland feature Tech on Demand, which allows you a wider choice of themed designs than it would be practical for them to stock.
+Some of the shops in Tomorrowland feature Tech on Demand, which allows you a more extensive choice of themed designs than it would be practical for them to stock.

 You can also buy some D-Tech items online, but you'll find unique designs at the parks.Continue to 5 of 10 below.